St. Mary's County Sheriff's Office: Patrol

 The Patrol Division is responsible for the general law enforcement duties in the county, including first responder to motor vehicle accidents, 9-1-1 calls and traffic enforcement.
-Patrol is currently commanded by Captain Stephen Simonds.
+Patrol is currently commanded by Captain Shawn Moses.

 Corrections

 The Corrections Division is responsible for the security, custody and control of adults sentenced or awaiting trial in the Detention Center.
 The division has both full-time correctional officers and professional Correctional staff and contract officers.
 The division is commanded by Captain Warden Mary Ann Thompson.

 Criminal Investigations

 Criminal Investigations is composed of detectives and crime scene investigators, and is responsible for investigating major crimes.
 The division is commanded by Captain Edward Willenborg.

 Special Operations

 Some of the units and functions that fall under the direction of the Special Operations Division Commander include: